 Switch to a more nourishing cleanser, like our Milk Cleanser or Oil Cleanser, to combat dryness and tightness.

 Then, amp up on hydration, with our Balancing Essence Mist, or Calming Serum.
 Both contain gentle but effective humectants.
 If your skin react to wind and you suffer from redness and irritation, the Calming Serum is the SOS product to reach for.
 It effectively soothes and repairs and takes down bumps.

 Finally, check your oil-based products.
 You may not need to go higher on oils just yet, but adding a mask a couple times a week is a great fall skin booster.
 We of course love our Hydrating Face Mask & Cream.
 Apply a thick-ish layer to clean skin, let sit for 10 minutes and the rinse or wipe off.

 WHAT HAPPENS IN THE SKIN WHEN THE AIR TEMPERATURE DROPS?

 Both children and adult skins are affected by climatic and seasonal changes.
 Skin conditions like rosacea, different types of dermatitis and excema typically do not like climate changes and skin can get extra reactive.

 Air humidity levels drop when the weather cools down and many experience red cheeks.
-During the colder months you are more likely to experience dryness and flakiness due to so called trans-epidermal water loss (TEWL), that is a major factor responsible for dry skin in a colder, drier climate.
-The water loss can be slowed down with a facial oil that helps lock in the moisture in your skin - but do remember to use a hydrating product, such as a toner or some other treatment, underneath.
+During the colder months you are also more likely to experience dryness and flakiness due to so called trans-epidermal water loss (TEWL), that is a major factor responsible for dry skin in a colder, drier climate.
+The water loss can be slowed down with oil-based products that helps lock in moisture in your skin - but do remember to use a hydrating product, like an essence or serum.
 An oil is not a humectant, i.e. does not possess hydrating properties on its own.

-Last, remember to hydrate from the inside!
-Plenty of water and essential fatty acids are key all year round, not only in the hot summer months.
+Last, remember to hydrate and nourish from the inside!
+Plenty of water and essential fatty acids are key all year round.